rececoffin/baseball_scores/README.md

 ```

 This will provide a detailed box score for the specified team's game, including game info, linescore, current play, and box score.

+If the specified team does not have a game today, the script will output the date, time, and opponent of their next scheduled game.